iOS17/Esign/README.md

 ## Esign iOS Checker

-Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their iDevice and iOS versions. @lar_S_far, the famous iOS security developer, developed it.
+Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their device and iOS versions. @lar_S_far, the famous iOS security developer, developed it.

 Before you download the App, please [Check Esign Compatibility](https://bit.ly/kekukEsignChecker)